 A Behavioral Health Agency

 Similarly to First Step Recovery, A Behavioral Health Agency (A.D.A.P.T.
 Inc.) offers variety of services that are not inpatient based.
 It operates since 2001, licensed through the Secretary State of North Dakota and insured through National Association of Social Workers.
-The Agency provides services based on teaching clients to practice and acquire skills needed for the positive change in their lifestyle, as they fight abuse and addiction.
+The Agency provides help based on teaching clients to practice and acquire skills needed for the positive change in their lifestyle, as they fight abuse and addiction.
 Besides criminal justice services and mental health services, A.D.A.P.T.
 Inc. offers drug and alcohol addiction services too, which include:

 - Licensed Addiction Counseling